valeriangalliat/virtualis-client/api.md

 | `Start` | integer | start offset (0 for the first item)      |
 | `Next`  | integer | number of records to fetch after `Start` |

-Note the pagination seems to be tied to the session.
-The request will fail if you give a non-zero `Start` for the first request.
-Once the first request is done, you can paginate as you want.

 ### Response

 | Name          | Type    | Description                       |